-Single-car garages (a minimum 10 feet in width and 20 feet in length of unobstruct-ed area) are allowed to serve Planned Concept, Conventional Single-family Detached or Duplex (per ADS D-14) dwellings less than 1,300 square feet.
+Single-car garages (a minimum 10 feet in width and 20 feet in length of unobstructed area) are allowed to serve Planned Concept, Conventional Single-family Detached or Duplex (per ADS D-14) dwellings less than 1,300 square feet, including Age Qualified Housing (55+).

 - Dwelling units of less than 1,300 square feet must still comply with all other aspects of Ranch Plan PC Program Text Section III.K.
-(Off-Street Parking) and OC Zoning Code Section 7-9-145.3 (Residential off-street parking requirements) - this ADS simply allows one garage space and one uncovered space rather than two covered parking spaces. - If garage is served by alley or parking court, parking spaces necessary to meet the parking requirements (on-street or off-street) must be provided within 200 feet of dwelling. - If garage is served by public or private street, one driveway parking space (17foot in length from the back of sidewalk), may be counted toward the unit's designated parking requirement. - All required parking spaces must be shown on a parking exhibit for entire project site as part of the Site Development Permit Plans: - Guest parking must be located within 200 feet of each unit. - For Conventional Single-Family Detached Dwellings, the parking exhibit must be provided as part of the Model Site Development Permit Plans. - For Planned Concept Detached Dwellings, the parking exhibit must be provided as part of the site-wide Site Development Permit plans.
+(Off-Street Parking) and OC Zoning Code Section 7-9-145.3 (Residential off-street parking requirements) - this ADS simply allows one garage space and one uncovered space rather than two covered parking spaces. - If garage is served by a public or private street, alley or motorcourt, parking spaces necessary to meet the parking requirements (on-street or off-street) must be provided within 200 feet of dwelling. - One driveway parking space in front of a single car garage or a "staggered" garage, 18-foot in length from edge of alley pavement or from back of sidewalk, may be counted toward the unit's required parking (see Exhibit D-12). - All required parking spaces must be shown on a parking exhibit for entire project site as part of the Site Development Permit Plans: - Guest parking must be located within 200 feet of each unit. - For Conventional Single-Family Detached Dwellings, the parking exhibit must be provided as part of the Model Site Development Permit Plans or tentative tract map plans, whichever comes first. - For Planned Concept Detached Dwellings, the parking exhibit must be provided as part of the site-wide Site Development Permit plans. - If ADS D-11 (Single Family Detached On-Street Parking) is proposed to be used in combination with ADS D-12, all guest parking for homes served by a single-car garage must be located within 200 feet of the dwelling. - ADS D-5 (17-Foot Driveways) may not be used in combination with ADS D-12 because ADS D-12 requires the driveway to be at least 18 feet in length from the back of the sidewalk.